-There are two types of focal seizure: Partial and complex.
-In this article, we look at the types, causes, symptoms, and treatment of focal seizures.
+This article looks at the types, causes, symptoms, and treatment of focal seizures.

 The human brain contains neurons, or brain cells, that use electrical signals to communicate with each other.

 Unlike generalized seizures, focal seizures

 Symptoms that may occur during a focal seizure

 - muscle contractions

-- odd sensations
+- unexpected sensations

-- abnormal head or eye movements
+- atypical head or eye movements

 - automatisms, such as skin-picking or lip-smacking

 - vision changes or auras

 Seizures can have many different causes and triggers, some of which doctors still do not know.

 Potential causes of focal seizures

-- head injury
+- a head injury

-- brain tumor
+- a brain tumor

 - substance withdrawal